FORMiND-Lab/formind-lab/content/_index.md

     content:
       title: Contact
       text: |
         Our lab will be headquartered at **National EDA Innovation Center (NCTIEDA), Jiangbei, Nanjing**.
 We are looking for motivated students to join FORMiND Lab as research interns, master or Ph.D. students in Southeast University!
+Experienced engineers are also welcome - NCTIEDA offers competitive compensation packages exceeding industry standards in the EDA field.

-        Min welcomes coffee discussions with students/researchers passionate about developing cutting-edge EDA tools!
+        Min welcomes coffee discussions with students/researchers/engineers passionate about developing cutting-edge EDA tools!
 Please note that Min splits his time between **Shenzhen** and **Nanjing**; advance email coordination is preferred for on-site meetings.
       email: minli.amoy@gmail.com
       # Automatically link email and phone or display as text?
       autolink: true